OWASP/owasp-mastg/Document/0x05a-Reverse-Engineering-and-Software-Protections.md

 - Apps that implement software protections according to MASVS L3 or L4 should be resilient against reverse engineering.
 In this case, testing the reverse engineering defenses ("resiliency assessment") may be part of the overall security test.
 In the resiliency assessment, the tester assumes the role of the reverse engineer and attempts to bypass the defenses.
 Advanced reverse engineering skills are required to perform this kind of test.

+Reverse engineering is a creative process.
+The best software protections are based on original ideas, so there is no generic process that always works.
+That said, we'll describe commonly used methods and tools later on, and give examples for tackling the most common defenses.

 ## Assessing Software Protections

+The MASVS lists various kinds of software protections in the "V8 - Resiliency against Reverse Engineering" section.

 Whether we’re talking about malware, banking apps, or mobile games: They all use similar anti-reversing strategies made from the same building blocks.
 This includes defenses against debuggers, tamper proofing of application files and memory, and verifying the integrity of the environment.
 The question is, how do we verify that the defenses, taken together, are “good enough” to provide the desired level of protection?
 In the MASVS and MSTG, we tackle this question by defining sets of criteria for obfuscations and functional (programmatic) defenses, as well as testing processes that can be used for manual verification.